 I bet you are wondering what if I don't have a grill or maybe it's raining outside or worse it's snowing; so the grill thing is just not happening.
 No problem then, just bake in a 350 F, degree oven for 10-15 minutes until you can hear the brown sugar and butter sizzling inside the packets.

 The story of Pineapple Upside-Down Cake

-Upside-down cakes have a long history, dating bake to the middle ages when cakes were topped with fruit then baked and flipped over when done.
+Upside-down cakes have a long history, dating back to the middle ages when cakes were topped with fruit and then baked and flipped over when done.
 This is similar to the French Tarte Tatin which has a pastry crust or the American skillet cakes.